Mihara/nimlike/README.md

 ## Usage

-Assuming a file *located at* `/foo/bar/my-cool-post.gmi` (rather than just named `my-cool-post.gmi` as you would need to do with gemlikes) needs comments and likes, put a link in it:
+Assuming a file *located at* `/foo/bar/my-cool-post.gmi` (rather than named `my-cool-post.gmi` which is what would be relevant to gemlikes) needs comments and likes, put a link in it:

 ```
 => /cgi-bin/nimlike/show/foo/bar/my-cool-post.gmi View comments and likes